Special Relativity -- Applications to astronomy and the accelerator physics: A Critical Survey of Present Approaches to Special Relativity

-Let us consider the conventional particle tracking approach.
-It is generally accepted that in order to describe dynamics of relativistic particles in the lab reference frame, which we assume inertial, one only needs to take into account the relativistic dependence of the particle momentum on the velocity.
-The treatment of relativistic particle dynamics involves only corrected Newton's second law.
+Let us consider the conventional approach to particle tracking.
+It is generally accepted that, to describe the dynamics of relativistic particles in an inertial laboratory reference frame, one only needs to account for the relativistic dependence of momentum on velocity.
+The treatment of relativistic particle dynamics is based on a modified form of Newton's second law.
 In a given lab frame, there is an electric field $\vec{E}$ and magnetic field $\vec{B}$.
 They push on a particle in accordance with

 where here the particle's mass, charge, and velocity are denoted by $m$, $e$, and $\vec{v}$ respectively.
-The Lorentz force law, plus measurements on the components of acceleration of test particles, can be viewed as defining the components of the electric and magnetic fields.
-Once field components are known from the acceleration of test particles, they can be used to predict the accelerations of other particles.
+The Lorentz force law, together with measurements of the acceleration components of test particles, serves to define the components of the electric and magnetic fields.
+Once these field components are determined from the acceleration of test particles, they can be used to predict the accelerations of other particles.

-This solution of the dynamics problem in the lab frame makes no reference to Lorentz transformations.
-Conventional particle tracking treats the space-time continuum in a non-relativistic format, as a (3+1) manifold.
-In other words, in this approach, introducing as only modification to the classical case the relativistic mass, time differ from space.
-In fact, we have no mixture of positions and time $^{(9)}$.